LU347/chef-rpg-ingredients-map/README.md

 ## Tasks
 - [ ] Populate the map with markers
+- [ ] Show more details when user clicks on a marker
 - [ ] Side bar for map key or to toggle the visibility of markers (?)
 - [ ] New features (?)